Best Places to Watch the Sydney to Hobart Race

 The starter’s gun will sound at 1 pm with a warning shot ten minutes earlier.
-However, boats will start getting into a position from much earlier and the harbour is a pretty incredible site with all the competitor and spectator vessels filling the usually relatively spacious harbour.
+However, boats will start getting into a position from much earlier, and the harbour is a pretty incredible site with all the competitor and spectator vessels filling this usually spacious waterway.

 Where does the race actually start?

 Where are the best places to watch the start of the Sydney to Hobart race